junghan0611/spacemacs/layers/+lang/php/README.md

 This requires no installation of external services but also delivers the least amount of IDE like integrations with spacemacs.

-To activate it just don\'t set the variable `php-backend` in your dotfile.
+To activate it just don't set the variable `php-backend` in your dotfile.
 Remember that additional setup instructions are necessary on a per project basis which you can find below.